Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-A pulsed-pump version of Franson-interferometry is called time-bin entanglement (Brendel \textit{et al}., 1999; Marcikic \textit{et al}., 2002; Gisin \textit{et al}., 2002), and is good for practical applications (see Fig.~\ref{dc_pulsedc}).
-A short, ultraviolet pump pulse is sent first through an unbalanced Mach-Zehnder interferometer (the pump interferometer), and next through a BBO crystal.
-In the interferometer the pulse is split by the first variable coupler (an optical fiber equivalent of a variable BS) into two pulses, one propagating along the short path and another along the long path.
-If the pulse duration is shorter than $\Delta Lc$, the output from the second variable coupler is two pulses, well separated in time.
-This process transforms the state of the pump into a superposition $\alpha|\mathrm{short} \rangle_{p}+\beta|\mathrm{long}\rangle_{p}$.
-Then, if via SPDC a pump photon split into a pair, it is in the state
+A pulsed-pump version of Franson-interferometry uses so-called time-bin entanglement (Brendel \textit{et al}., 1999; Marcikic \textit{et al}., 2002; Gisin \textit{et al}., 2002) (see Fig.~\ref{dc_pulsedc}).
+A short, ultraviolet pump pulse is sent first through an unbalanced Mach-Zehnder interferometer (the pump interferometer) creating two mutually coherent pump pulses $\alpha|\mathrm{short} \rangle_{p}+\beta|\mathrm{long}\rangle_{p}$, and next through a BBO crystal.
+Then, if via SPDC a pump photon is converted into a pair, the latter is in the state

-The two entangled photons can be separated and subject to local measurements in unbalanced interferometers with $\Delta L$ identical as in the pump interferometer (For more details, see Gisin \textit{et al}., 2002).
-By varying the coupling ratio of the couplers and phases in the pump interferometer, all two-qubit entangled time-bin states can be generated.
-Ihe coherence is build by the pump interferometer.
-A remarkable advantage of the time-bin entanglement is that it can be robustly distributed to a long distance in optical fibers--experimental distribution over 50 km in optical fibers was achieved (Marcikic \textit{et al}., 2004).
+The two entangled photons can be separated and subjected to local measurements in unbalanced interferometers with $\Delta L$ identical as in the pump interferometer (For more details, see Gisin \textit{et al}., 2002).
+By varying the parameters of the beamsplitters and phases in the pump interferometer, all two-qubit entangled time-bin states can be generated.
+An advantage of the time-bin entanglement is that it is insensitive to polarization fluctuations.
+Using reference laser pulses to actively lock the phase, it can be robustly distributed over long distances in optical fibers.
+Note that because the pulses are only separated on the order of a few nanoseconds, and this is much shorter than the timescale of any phase drifts in the fiber, the drifts do not affect the quality of entanglement.
+An experimental by Marcikic \textit{et al}., in 2004 has demonstrated the distribution of time-bin entanglement over 50 km in optical fibers.